Giltner (baseball)

 The Giltner team was a minor league baseball team based in Giltner, Nebraska.
-In 1903, the Giltner team played as members of the Independent level Central Nebraska League, with no given nickname, common in the era.
+In 1903, the Giltner team played as members of the Independent level Central Nebraska League, with no known formal nickname, common in the era.

 History

 In 1903, Giltner, Nebraska first fielded a minor league team, when the Giltner team played as charter members of the short–lived Central Nebraska League, an Independent level league.